The mode of assessment for the

 instructions from the Chief Invigilator;

-page of the answer booklet with the details required, then separate the
+front page of the answer booklet with the details required, then separate

-attendance slip from the answer booklet and place the attendance slip on the
+the attendance slip from the answer booklet and place the attendance slip

 (f) After the Chief Invigilator has given

 instructions for opening the question paper, check to ensure that you have